addulac/phd/source/51_appendix_2.md

 # Appendix 2: Gibbs updates for ILFM
 \label{annexe:wmmsb}

-We change the variable name from $\Theta, \Phi$ to $F, W$ in order to have consistent notation with the original ILFM paper.
+We change the variable name from $\Theta, \Phi$ to $F, W$ in order to have consistent notations with the original ILFM paper.

 The goal of the inference is to recover the posterior densities $P(W,F \mid Y) \propto P(Y \mid F, W)P(F)P(W)$.

-We use use a sampling approach by MCMC method to learn the hidden variables of the model F and W. Namely we use a Gibbs sampling for features matrix $F$ and a Metropolis-Hasting for sampling the new features from the IPB as well as the weight matrix $W$ since it is not in a conjugate of the likelihood.
-The sampling algorithm is summarized in Algorithm \ref{algo:mcmc_ilfm}.
+We use a MCMC sampling approach to learn the hidden variables of the model F and W. Namely we use a Gibbs sampling for features matrix $F$ and a Metropolis-Hasting for sampling the new features from the IPB as well as the weight matrix $W$ since it is not in a conjugate of the likelihood.
+The sampling procedure is summarized in Algorithm \ref{algo:mcmc_ilfm}.

 ## Feature updates
 The learning of the feature matrix $F$ is computed in 2 stages.
 For each entity we need to update each non-unique features \footnote{Non-unique means that feature belongs to more than one entity.}.
-Then, for the unique features to this entity we need to add possibly $k^{new}$ features.
+Then, for the unique features of this entity we need to add possibly $k^{new}$ features.

 The sampling of each $f_{ik}$ is given by the following conditional posterior: